 PERSONAL, SOCIAL and HEALTH EDUCATION (PSHE)

-PSHE, including SRE, SEAL and Citizenship, is woven into all lessons throughout the curriculum, with a focus of a one hour lesson each week.
+PSHE, including SRE, SEAL and Citizenship, is woven into all lessons throughout the curriculum, with a focussed lessons each week.
 We believe in tailoring the lessons to suit the individual needs of the pupils to maximise engagement and learning behaviours taking place.
 Pupils learn through assemblies, play, discussion, practical and written tasks.
 These lessons equip our pupils with knowledge, understanding, attitudes and practical skills to live healthy, safe, productive, capable and responsible lives.
+EYFS have the unit title of Personal social and emotional development.

 SRE and Drugs Education is an important part of PSHE at Exhall Grange.